-- A. Achieve a level of maturity and fluency in drawing. - B. Integrate theoretical approaches to drawing into practice. - C. Demonstrate command of various media in classical and modern approaches to drawing. - D. Document familiarity with selected literature in drawing history and practice. - E. Display the spiritual and communicative powers of drawing in their personal drawing work. - F. Develop a presentation quality portfolio of personal drawings. - VII.
-COURSE TOPICS - A. Master-level studio work in drawing in various media and in the framework of assigned problems and individual creative paths, to build a summary portfolio of drawings demonstrating mastery of drawing techniques and mark making experimentation. - B. Continued involvement and exploration in, and documentation of research in advanced topics in drawing theory, media and approaches.
+- A. Demonstrate mature and fluent abilities. - B. Understand theoretical approaches to drawing. - C. Be able to work in various media in classical and modern approaches to drawing. - D. Be conversant with the literature of drawing history and practice. - E. Be aware of the spiritual and communicative powers of drawing.

+VII.
+COURSE TOPICS

+- A. Review of and introduction to advanced topics in drawing theory, media and approaches. - B. Studio experiences in drawing in various media and in the framework of assigned problems and individual creative paths. - C. Research into historical precedents and example of drawing, theoretical structures, and methodologies of drawing.

-- C. Continued research into historical precedents and examples of drawing, theoretical structures, and methodologies of drawing. - VIII.
-GRADING SCALE Students will be evaluated through demonstrated standards of performance as given by the professor for studio and written assignments and examinations or critiques.
-See Department of Art Syllabus Addendum for Grading Scale and Evaluation. - IX.
+VIII.
+GRADING SCALE

+Students will be evaluated through demonstrated standards of performance as given by the professor for studio and written assignments and examinations or critiques.
+See Department of Art Syllabus Addendum for Grading Scale and Evaluation.

+- IX.
 LIST OF MATERIALS Materials list will be provided by the instructor. - REFERENCES Brown, C. & McLean, C. (2003).
 Drawing from life.
 Belmont, CA: Wadsworth Publishing.